PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day1.md

 We advise you to start early with the independent study exercises because we will cover quite a bit of material today!

-Make sure to hand in your homework exercises by the end of the day.
+Make sure to hand in your Preparation for DataLab 1, Week 1 exercises by the end of the day (Mandatory!).
 For the time being, you can upload it to your Microsoft Teams environment.
-For details on availability, see Project Brief.
+For details on staff availability, see [Project Brief](https://adsai.buas.nl/Year1/BlockA/).

 ## Learning objectives